dmakogon/dbguidance/graph/graphdb.md

     Even if you don't need to query using many `JOINs`, your data still might be heavily connected (lots of FKs) and could still benefit from a Graph DB.
 For instance, even if you can currently get by with querying on a few tables independently, you might benefit from being able to ask graph-related questions.

+    For instance, consider a typical online store-front.
+Any SQL DB would work fine for working with the typical OLTP workload of running the business, but a Graph DB would allow questions like "who buys the same products" or "people who buy X also buy Y" easily.

 ###Combining graph databases with other data stores